danielringch/xiamon/docu/plugin/pingdrive.md

 Drives might go offline due to a failure or just an unmount event.
 This plugin sends an alert if it fails to access a disk.

 Furthermore, the minutes with disk activity are tracked.
-If the plots of the drives are not farmed due to misconfguration or other errors, it can be detected by too low disk activity.
+If the plots of the drives are not farmed due to misconfguration or other errors, it results in too little disk activity.

 ## **How it works**

 For the list of drives given in the configuration, this plugins checks the bytes read and written on the corresponding block device.
-If no access happened for a given time period, a random small part of a chia plot file is read (a ping is performed), which leads to a read access (it is _very_ unlikely that this part is in the cache).
+If no access happened for a given time period, a random small part of a chia plot file is read (a ping is performed), which leads to a read access (it is _very_ unlikely that this part of the file is in the cache).
 If the ping failed, the drive is detected offline and an alert is sent.

 ## **Configuration template**